derpmagician/monty/README.md

 ---
 Description
 -----------
-Repository for the Monty Proyect
+Repository for the Monty Project

 ---
 Compilation & Output